 Calvin left "the birds" in the sketchbook and continued working on another project he had been working on since 1995, "Flobby".
 He had created a puppet character named Flobby Red (pictured left) by using an old Christmas hat along with a crew of other characters he created: Trex, Flogger, Lucky Bunny, Yator Gator, Mouser Mouse, Joe, Lona, and Fuzzy Blue.
 But potential work in the entertainment business pulled Calvin away from his projects.
 A few years past and by 2005 Calvin had forgotten about "Bird Call".
 That same year, while at the JFK Airport in New York, Calvin found the sketchbook with the drawings of the birds in his bag.
 During his flight home to West Virginia he re-sketched the characters and constructed a more concrete storyline for "Bird Call".

 In 2006, Calvin started working as a puppeteer for The Disney Company.
 He met performers Jason Rush and Jason Stanley (both would later become apart of "Bird Call" as performers and the Creative/Writing Team).
 Calvin talked about "Bird Call" to "The Jason's" and they were intrigued.
 He wasn't sure if "Bird Call" should be produced as a cartoon series or with puppets.
 The thought of the birds being able to live in the real world made the show more interesting.
 Other puppeteers came on board that year (Rachael Biehler, Billy Horne, and Sean McMurray) nearly completing the cast and finalizing the idea to do the show with puppets.
-The cast was complete in 2009 when Muppeteer Tyler Bunch agreed to come on board and play "Fowl Owl".
+The cast was complete in 2009 when Muppeteer Tyler Bunch agreed to come on board.
 Calvin and Tyler had met in New York while at "Sesame Street".